PREVIOUS : Backlash of Over-Control (Part 2)

 Empathy Reaction – A Yale University study suggests that too much self-control not only wears us down, but even picturing other people’s O-C can be too much to handle.

 • Researchers taunted subjects with the story of a waiter surrounded by gourmet food he was not allowed to taste.
-Some subjects were encouraged to go beyond polite listening to actually imagine this scene & have real empathy with his situation.
+Some subjects were encouraged to go beyond polite listening to actually imagine this scene & felt real empathy with his situation.

 STUDY Conclusion: